 In 2019, we published a letter in direct opposition to the New York state bills attempting to regulate doulas, and in full support of autonomy for doulas in their practices.
 Our position on these matters has not changed.
 However our support of doulas and their work has been tested and we have adapted our response to meet the growing demands imposed on them.
 Over the last year and a half, we have worked with a number of state-based health departments and related entities to provide the necessary documentation for Doula Trainings International to be added to the list of approved trainings, so that DTI doulas can serve Medicaid clients.
 To be paid for their work, doulas are asked to become either credentialed or registered with states.
 These are not processes we are in support of or wish to devote our limited resources to, however ultimately we must do what is best for birthing folks: expanding access to doula care is what we're about.
 We do not want our doulas to be strong-armed into taking an additional training they feel is unnecessary.

-Doula Trainings International is currently an approved training in the states of Maryland, Michigan and Nevada (birth), and is also approved in the District of Columbia.
+Doula Trainings International is currently an approved training in the states of Colorado, Maryland, Michigan, Minnesota and Nevada (birth), and is also approved in the District of Columbia.
 The state of California does not require doula training from any particular organization, and the state of New York provides a couple of pathways which are inclusive of doulas who have trained through us.

 The issues for doulas who wish to serve Medicaid clients, or who already do, are unfortunately numerous.
 Let's highlight a couple of the most severe: